 What do I do next?

 Contact Liz Walker, Volunteer Co-ordinator on (0114) 2716925 or email Liz.
-Liz works on Mondays and Wednesdays, and is based at Fulwood House.
+Liz works on Tuesdays and Wednesdays, and is based at Fulwood House.

 Arrangements will be made for an informal meeting to discuss what you could share with a service user.
-Successful volunteers will be sent a pack to their home address with all the relevent forms that are to be filled in and to Liz at Fulwood House, Old Fulwood Road, Sheffield S10 3TH.
+Successful volunteers will be sent a pack to their home address with all the relevant forms that are to be filled in and returned to Liz Walker at Fulwood House, Old Fulwood Road, Sheffield S10 3TH.

 Elderly residential setting – Sheffield S14 and S35 areas